Homa ya uti wa mgongo isiyo ya Kuambukiza

 Dalili za Homa ya uti wa mgongo isiyo ya Kuambukiza

 Usually, noninfectious meningitis causes symptoms that are similar to those of bacterial meningitis but are milder and may develop more slowly.
 Symptoms include headache, a stiff neck, and often fever.
-When the neck becomes stiff, lowering the chin to chest becomes painful.
+When the neck becomes stiff, lowering the chin to the chest becomes painful.

 Utambuzi wa ugonjwa wa Homa ya uti wa mgongo isiyo ya Kuambukiza